 Don’t just enjoy the golden glow of dusk, the blue hour that follows are mesmerizing as well.

 This short adventure to the Top End was certainly an eye-opener and truly spectacular in every sense of the word.
 Having experienced various regions of Australia, I can speak with conviction that anyone who eschews mass tourism, keen for a great road trip, loves fabulous nature, appreciates local culture, cuisine and friendly locals- will savour the moments at this region that defies description.
-This exploration was too short and there are so more to uncover.
+This exploration was too short and there is so more to uncover.
 Perfect reason for revisits in the near future indeed.